-6 Things That Happen To Your Body When You Go On A Run
+6 Things That Happen To Your Body When You Run

 It seems like everyone and their mom is training for a marathon these days.
 I witnessed friend after friend say "no" to that second mimosa or ice their knees in preparation for an upcoming 10k.
 While I envied their discipline, hitting the pavement day after day does have an impact.
 We know that running is a goldmine for improving one's cardiovascular health.
 But when we strap on our sneakers and head to the gym or the park for a jog, what is actually happening to our bodies?